35 GTA 5 Locations Based on Real Life

 Why It Counts: Los Santos City Hall is based on Los Angeles City Hall.
 It is a direct civic-building analogue, so avoid calling it the Capitol or a courthouse.

-Claim Guardrail: Do not call it the Capitol.
+Accuracy Note: Do not call it the Capitol.
 It is city hall in-game.

 GTA 5 Legion Square